phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 0x6    | Brown      | 0xe                 | Yellow
 0x7    | Light Gray | 0xf                 | White

 Bit 4 is the _bright bit_, which turns for example blue into light blue.
+For the background color, this bit is repurposed as the blink bit.

 The VGA text buffer is accessible via [memory-mapped I/O] to the address `0xb8000`.
 This means that reads and writes to that address don't access the RAM, but directly the text buffer on the VGA hardware.
 This means that we can read and write it through normal memory operations to that address.